Fentanyl Addiction: Short- & Long-Term Effects

 • Stay with the person until help arrives.

-Long-term use of fentanyl or other opioids may increase the risk of:6
+Long-term effects of fentanyl or other opioid use may increase the risk of:6

 • Fractures in the elderly.